dhh1128/intent/docs/spec/hypertext.md

 ##### Anchor pairs

-When anchors encompass content that is non-textual, large, or complex, an __anchor pair__ is used.
+When anchors encompass content that is non-textual, large, or complex, an __anchor pair__ can be used.
 This is somewhat like a begin tag/end tag pair in HTML.
-The __anchor start__ contains the anchor ID followed by whitespace and an ellipsis, ` ...`.
+The __anchor start__ contains the anchor ID followed by whitespace and an ellipsis.
 The __anchor end__ is another bracketed expression that contains the anchor ID preceded by slash:

 ```i
 Sonnet 29 is a famous romantic poem by Shakespeare.